 Heat Pump Clothes Dryers

 Clothes dryer can use heat pumps to reduce energy by at least 30% compared to standard dryers, according to Energy Star.
-In addition, HPCDs do not require ventilation, and so are easy to install, and they are generally easier on clothes.
+In addition, these dryers do not require ventilation, are easy to install, and are generally easier on clothes.

 Learn more from Energy Star’s Heat Pump Clothes Dryer page.